Home

 And don't seal the tops (if needed) until spots are gone.

-granite backsplash stain
+Granite backsplash adhesive stain

 by: Anonymous

 I just got granite installed and the backsplash has stains where the adhesive was.
-The company that did it said that it needs to dry. they said the high humidity is the cause of it.
-It has been raining alot.
+The company that did it said that it needs to dry.
+They said the high humidity is the cause of it.
+It has been raining a lot.
 The said it should go away in a week to 2 weeks.
 Is this normal?

-Confused About Your Issue
+Confused About Your Issue - under Carrera counter

 by: Ryan